-The completed FAFSA can be mailed to the processing center in the envelope provided with the application, or the FAFSA can be completed online.
-The federal processor will not process an application until it is signed.
-If completing the FAFSA online, parents and students should register for a personal identification number (PIN) before completing the application.
+Parents and students should register for a personal identification number (PIN) before completing the application.
 The PIN can be used as an electronic signature.
-The federal processor generally takes four to six weeks to process the application manually and approximately two weeks via the Internet.
-The Federal Processing Center will send a Student Aid Report (SAR) to the student and MTSU (if the student enters the MTSU School Code of 003510 in the school section of the FAFSA).
+The Federal Processing Center will send the results to MTSU if the student enters the MTSU School Code of 003510 in the school section of the FAFSA.
+The results will also be sent to the student.

-Step 2.
-After the MTSU Financial Aid Office receives a complete and valid SAR, a Fall/Spring Award Notice will be sent to students' MTSU e-mail addresses stating the tentative financial aid they will be awarded.
-The Award Notice is based on full-time attendance and will indicate both grants and loans for which the student is eligible.
-After the Award Notice is e-mailed, the estimated aid amounts may change due to changes in enrollment, EFC amounts, scholarships, and other aid.
-Award offers may be accepted or declined on RaiderNet.
+Fall/Spring Award Notices will be sent to students' MTSU e-mail addresses stating the tentative financial aid they may be awarded.
+The Award Notice will direct students to RaiderNet, where they may review their estimated financial aid award offers.
+The award offers are based on full-time attendance and will indicate both grants and loans for which students are eligible.
+After the e-mail Award Notice is sent, the estimated aid amounts may change due to changes in enrollment, EFC amounts, scholarships, and other aid.
+The Award Notice will provide instructions for how to accept/decline award offers via RaiderNet.
+Currently enrolled students will receive Award Notices after their grades have been processed for the Spring semester.